-Running all summer long, the Dreamland Summer Social is the ultimate open-air pub experience, with street food to be tasted, live DJs and variety of sport up on the large screen (who else is heading there to watch the Euros?).
+Running all summer long, the Dreamland Summer Social is the ultimate open-air pub experience, with street food to be tasted, live DJs and variety of sport up on the large screen.
 Sunshine, beers, friends, sport and mouth-watering street food – this promises to be a summer social not to be missed!

 On weekends throughout the summer, English Heritage will be bringing Dover Castle’s incredible 2000 year history to life with live interpretation in the open air.
-In June step back to World War II when Dover Castle was at the centre of Hellfire Corner and the British resistance, and from July travel to courtly world of the castle’s Medieval era, meeting some of Henry II’s most trusted courtiers!
+In July travel to courtly world of the castle’s Medieval era, meeting some of Henry II’s most trusted courtiers!

 From petrol heads to brand new puppy parents, Betteshanger is hosting events for all kinds of interests this summer.
-On 3rd July, the Deal Classic Motor Show rolls into town (or rather the beautiful surroundings of Betteshanger Park), bringing with it 800 classic vehicles, including Aston Martins, Rolls Royces, Porsches, and even more classics most of us can only dream of!
+On 16-18 October, endurance event Survival is back at Betteshanger Park - will you take on the challenge?
 Four-legged friends rejoice as in September Pawfest will em-bark (ahem) on its first ever event at Betteshanger.
 8,000 pups are expected to attend, with family fun dog shows, dog trainers, canicross, live music and lake swimming all on the cards.
 We’ll just paws there…

 Set in acres of glorious rolling countryside, a visit to Godinton’s gardens is always a wonderful experience in summer, but with the promise of a programme of events, including outdoor theatre on 17th and 31st July, and Sculpture in the Gardens from 24th July – 15th August, this summer will be magnificent.
 Whether you choose to roll out the blanket for Pride and Prejudice, or stroll the 12 acres gardens for the annual contemporary art exhibition, you’re in for a treat.

 We have been waiting sooo long for this one!
 The Folkestone Triennial returns from 22nd July - 2nd November, bringing with it a whole load of colourful cultural sites throughout the pretty coastal town.
 20 newly commissioned artworks by internationally acclaimed artists can be discovered on this artistic trail, with plenty of tales of tell.
-With brilliant sea views along the way, not to mention everyone’s favourite summertime spot, the Folkestone Harbour Arm, this is a must-see this summer.
+With brilliant sea views along the way, not to mention everyone’s favourite summertime spot, the Folkestone Harbour Arm with its foodie finds and outdoor screen showing some unmissable sport , this is a must-see this summer.